Dulles International Airport: 21st century

-On May 16, 2018, Volaris Costa Rica launched flights to Dulles, becoming the first international low-cost carrier to serve the airport.
+In 2018, Volaris Costa Rica launched flights to Dulles, becoming the first international low-cost carrier to serve the airport.
 A few months later, on September 15, Cathay Pacific launched its longest nonstop route connecting Dulles to Hong Kong utilizing an Airbus A350-1000; the service was suspended indefinitely due to the COVID-19 pandemic.

 In 2019, four new major international routes were added.
 Alitalia began non-stop service utilizing an Airbus A330 to Rome-Fiumicino, operating five times weekly during the peak summer season, reducing to three times weekly during the winter season.
 EgyptAir operates a Boeing 787–9 with nonstop service to Cairo three times a week year-round.
 TAP Air Portugal flies five times weekly with nonstop service to Lisbon on board the Airbus A321LR, A330-900 and sometimes the A330-200.
 By that May, United began non-stop service to Tel-Aviv, initially utilizing a Boeing 777-200ER on a thrice-weekly schedule.

-In 2020, LOT Polish, Iberia and Swiss were all scheduled to begin service to Dulles, but these were postponed due to the COVID-19 pandemic.
-LOT Polish were scheduled to provide Boeing 787 service from Warsaw, Iberia to provide Airbus A330-300 service from Madrid, and Swiss to provide Airbus A330-300 service from Zürich.
-So far only the Iberia and the Swiss routes have been implemented.

 In 2021, regional airline Southern Airways Express moved their East Coast hub from BWI to Dulles.
 The airline announced it would operate flights between Dulles and small airports in Pennsylvania and West Virginia, some of them on Essential Air Service contracts.

-On November 15, 2022, the airport's Washington Metro station opened as part of the Phase 2 extension of the Silver Line, from Wiehle–Reston East station to Ashburn.
+In 2022, the airport's Washington Metro station opened as part of the Phase 2 extension of the Silver Line, from Wiehle–Reston East station to Ashburn.

 In 2024, IAD was ranked the 11th best airport in the world by AirHelp, a passenger rights tech company assisting passengers with flight disruptions.
 Data was compiled for 239 of the world's busiest airports in 69 countries.
 Data was compiled from May 1, 2023, to April 30, 2024.
 Criteria was based on on-time performance, customer opinion, and food and shops.
 Dulles' ranking was an overall 8.22 out of 10.